DaCoolOne/Sherlock-13-Tracker/README.md

 that a player guesses the culprit is.
 For example, if John guesses that the card is Inspector Lestrade but is wrong, you can enter `NOT LESTRADE` to eliminate the possibility.

-`SUGGEST` - The most powerful weapon, use it wisely.
+`SUGGEST` - The most powerful weapon, use it wisely (a.k.a, every chance you get).
 Considers all possible questions and outputs the question that yeilds the highest probability of giving a decisive result.
 Once you ask this question (or any question you would like) you can enter the data collected and watch the possibilities shrink.